jaspector

 Mechanical inspector office hours posted by division; plumbing inspections generally within 48 hours.

-Typical inspection sequence: Rough or progress inspections by trade and building discipline, then final inspection, then Certificate of Acceptance or Occupancy.
+Typical sequence: Rough or progress inspections by trade and building discipline, then final inspection, then Certificate of Acceptance or Occupancy.

-Do I need a building permit in Detroit, MI?
+01 Do I need a building permit in Detroit, MI?

 New buildings, additions, alterations, repairs, change of use, demolition, signs, and work requiring building review or trade permits.

-How much does a building permit cost in Detroit, MI?
+02 How much does a building permit cost in Detroit, MI?

+Building permit fees in Detroit, MI are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Mixed; valuation-based for many building permits, flat fees for some residential and specialty categories..
 Plan check fee: Separate plan review charges where required; revised permit minimum $187..

-How do I apply for a building permit in Detroit, MI?
+03 How do I apply for a building permit in Detroit, MI?

-1. Create an Accela account and, if applicable, connect contractor license credentials.
+To apply for a building permit in Detroit, MI, follow these steps: 1.
+Create an Accela account and, if applicable, connect contractor license credentials.
 2. Submit permit application in Accela; upload scope and plans in ProjectDox when plan review is required, or file at the DRC office for eligible work.
 3. Respond to revision comments and complete zoning or related clearances.
 4. Pay assessed permit and plan review fees.
 5. Receive permit in Accela/eLAPS, post on site, schedule inspections in Accela or through Construction Division.
 6. Pass finals and obtain Certificate of Acceptance or Certificate of Occupancy as applicable.

-How long does it take to get a building permit in Detroit, MI?
+04 How long does it take to get a building permit in Detroit, MI?

-How do I schedule a building inspection in Detroit, MI?
+05 How do I schedule a building inspection in Detroit, MI?

-Other cities in Wayne County
+Other jurisdictions in Wayne County.

-View all Wayne County jurisdictions →
+All Wayne County jurisdictions →